My Trip

 Compulsory health insurance: No

-It is generally advisable to take out travel health insurance, even if this is not required by the destination country.
+It is generally advisable to take out travel health insurance that also covers repatriation, even if this is not mandatory in the country of destination.
+Invoices and medical documents issued in the course of treatment should be kept.

 Additional information